-Lena Reynoso is an artist, antiquarian, and scholar.
+Lena Verderano Reynoso is an artist, antiquarian, and scholar.
 She received her PhD from the University of California Berkeley.
-Her artistic and academic work is centered around American sideshows and popular culture.
+Her artistic and academic work is centered around American sideshows, presidential history, and popular culture.
 Her art has been featured on E!
 Online, Gawker, the WB, TMZ, Wired Images, the Rumpus.com, Alameda Magazine, Oakland Magazine, and many other publications and newspapers.
-She has published articles on folklore and Early American amusements in Proverbium and the Early American Review.
-She is currently writing a book on early American amusements and owns a gallery in Oakland, CA with her husband.
+She has published articles on folklore and Early American amusements in Proverbium, the Early American Review, and Psycho-Cultural Analysis of Folklore.

 Dreams and Living are synonymous to those who are not afraid to follow their hearts.